-However, China has expressed that they are discontinuing all duties and surcharges on export items, excluding the cases where duties are imposed on products (13 items, including ferromanganese, ferrochrome, crude steel, anode copper for electrolytic refining and copper and aluminum scrap) included in Annex 6 (list of exemptions from the ban on taxation on exports) under Item 2, Article 11 of the WTO Accession Protocol or cases where duties are imposed in conformity with the provision under Article VIII of the GATT.
+However, China has expressed that they are discontinuing all duties and surcharges on export items, excluding the cases where duties are imposed on products (13 items, including ferromanganese, ferrochrome, crude steel, anode copper for electrolytic refining and copper and aluminum scrap) included in Annex 6 (list of exemptions from the ban on taxation on exports) under Item 2, Article 11 of the WTO Accession Protocol or cases where duties are imposed in conformity with the provision under Article VIII of GATT.
 Due to this, if they impose taxation on products other than these exemptions, they are considered to be in violation of the treaty in the WTO Accession Protocol.

-As for duty imposition measures for rare earths, tungsten, and molybdenum, the WTO dispute settlement processes (DS431,432, 433 (Refer to: CHINA - MEASURES RELATED TO THE

-EXPORTATION OF RARE EARTHS, TUNGSTEN, AND MOLYBDENUM: Part II, Chapter 3, 4.
+molybdenum, the WTO dispute settlement processes (DS431,432, 433 (Refer to: CHINA - MEASURES RELATED TO THE EXPORTATION OF RARE EARTHS, TUNGSTEN, AND MOLYBDENUM: Part II, Chapter 3, 4.
 Major cases (5)) determined that it was not in conformity with the agreement.
 China abolished it in May 2015.